jy-tan/website/content/posts/ai-reasoning.md

 ## Out-of-Distribution Requests

-I would believe that most of the time, undesirable generations arise from the user queries themselves, be it intentional (like prompt jailbreaking or sending inane requests) or asking a question that the system does not yet know how to handle ($\texttt{Select}(S,q)$ returns nothing, or it returns a wrong set of instructions as a query like $q$ was never previously anticipated).
+I believe that most of the time, undesirable generations arise from the user queries themselves, be it intentional (like prompt jailbreaking or sending inane requests) or asking a question that the system does not yet know how to handle ($\texttt{Select}(S,q)$ returns nothing, or it returns a wrong set of instructions as a query like $q$ was never previously anticipated).

-The path for OOD queries should always be explicitly handled, with its implementation centered around the product's UX goals.
+The path for "long-tailed" or OOD queries should always be explicitly handled, with its implementation centered around the product's UX goals.
 One can surface the impossibility of handling such a query back to the user (e.g., replying "I don't understand, can you elaborate further?"), replying with a best-effort generic reply, or even blocking automatically sending out replies until further human intervention.

 This alludes to some sort of memory mechanism in AI systems, be it implemented implicitly (via fine-tuning) or explicitly (via external knowledge bases).
 Ideally, there should be a way for the LLM to know what a *normal* query looks like, and what queries might not be a good idea for it to handle.